paolobasso99/wine-classification/README.md

 - in the `\assignment` directory it is possible to find the different project proposals.
 We chose the 7th.
 - in the `\chains` directory we store the Markov chains we got using JAGS.
 Make sure to have this folder in you working directory.
 - in the `\data` directory we store the dataset that needs to be analysed
-- 1_data_analysis.Rmd: we make some exploratory analysis and make some considerations about the data.
+- `1_data_analysis.Rmd`: we make some exploratory analysis and make some considerations about the data.
-- binomial_standardized.Rmd: we build a bayesian binomial regression with differente priors and make some predictions.
+- `binomial_standardized.Rmd`: we build a bayesian binomial regression with differente priors and make some predictions.
+Note: make sure to add `\\pictures` folder to your working directory, furthermore, you should add `\\pictures\\binomial`.
-- spikeslab.rmd: we build a binomial regression with spikes and slab prior.
+- `spikeslab.rmd`: we build a binomial regression with spikes and slab prior.
-- softmax_standardized.Rmd: we build a bayesian categorical softmax classifier with Gaussian prior.
+- `softmax_standardized.Rmd`: we build a bayesian categorical softmax classifier with Gaussian prior.
+Note: make sure to add `\\pictures` folder to your working directory, furthermore, you should add `\\pictures\\categorical`.
-- utils_functions.R is a file in which you can find some ggplot wrappers functions.
+- `utils_functions.R`: is a file in which you can find some ggplot wrappers functions.

 ## Requirements
 - R